 In 2014, the party adopted a nearly identical political positioning statement.
 But the political stage had changed.
 In the preceding 3 years the Greens could legitimately claim to be leading the opposition as Labour came from a 27.4% party vote in 2011 (its lowest since 1928), was mired in bitter leadership struggles for a significant part of its term, and its leader, David Cunliffe, was not polling well in the lead up to the election.
 The Greens’ attachment to Labour, despite their very public rejection of overtures from the Greens to campaign together, has to be seen as a failure to capitalise on its position as the clear third party in New Zealand politics.
 With New Zealand First only 1% behind, the next term will be a duel between the two parties to claim the mantle of leading the opposition as Labour recovers.

 In fairness to the caucus and the developers of the political positioning statement, the required agreement of the entire party by consensus tends to result in conservative outcomes and limits their ability to adjust to changing circumstances.
 Nonetheless, by placing itself on the left flank of the Labour Party, the Greens were simply unable to present as part of a viable government.
 Where the potential Green vote really appears to have gone is to New Zealand First who were not bound by any such prior declarations of loyalty.
 Although New Zealand First are seen as a broadly left-wing party, they avoid an easy categorisation and tend to social conservatism, being centrist and populist in most policy areas.
+In fact, I think the most coherent way to think of NZ First is as an ‘economic nationalist’ party comprised of both Old Labour and Old National constituencies.
 It was entirely plausible for the media to cast Winston Peters as the kingmaker given his ability to work with either of the two larger parties without being perceived as diluting his political brand.